What is pneumococcal pneumonia?

 COVID-19 = CORONAVIRUS DISEASE 2019

-Many people think you get pneumonia in the hospital, but hospitals are not the only places you can catch it.2
+Many people think you get pneumonia in the hospital, but hospitals are not the only places you can catch it.3

-In fact, it’s more common to catch pneumonia, including pneumococcal pneumonia, while you are out in the community going about your everyday life.2
+In fact, it’s more common to catch pneumonia, including pneumococcal pneumonia, while you are out in the community going about your everyday life.4 For children, it may spread through close contact with other children.5

-Pneumococcal pneumonia is a type of pneumonia caused by bacteria, not viruses.2
+Pneumococcal pneumonia is a type of pneumonia caused by bacteria, not viruses.6

-The most common bacteria that causes pneumococcal pneumonia is called Streptococcus pneumoniae.2
+The most common bacteria that causes pneumococcal pneumonia is called Streptococcus pneumoniae.4

-The bacteria can spread from person to person through coughing or close contact.3 When the bacteria get into the lungs, they can cause some of the alveoli (air sacs in the lungs) to become inflamed and fill with mucus.2 This is what causes pneumococcal pneumonia symptoms such as chest pain, coughing, and difficulty breathing.4
+The bacteria can spread from person to person through coughing or close contact.6 When the bacteria get into the lungs, they can cause some of the alveoli (air sacs in the lungs) to become inflamed and fill with mucus.4 This is what causes pneumococcal pneumonia symptoms such as chest pain, coughing, and difficulty breathing.7

-The symptoms of pneumococcal pneumonia can come on suddenly.2 Symptoms generally include an abrupt onset of fever and chills or rigors.2 It can take weeks for symptoms such as tiredness, weakness and shortness of breath to resolve.1^
+The symptoms of pneumococcal pneumonia can come on suddenly.3 This is the same for both children and adults.3 Symptoms generally include an abrupt onset of fever and chills or breathlesses.3 It can take weeks for symptoms such as tiredness, weakness and shortness of breath to resolve.1^

 Roll over the graphic to see some of the many ways pneumococcal pneumonia can affect your body.